Utilities and Transport

 Supporting your focus on customer satisfaction

 With lead tables and financial penalties now common there is no place to hide.
 For many companies in the utilities and transport sector, the aspiration is to use digital as the business enabler to drive future customer and stakeholder engagements to transform a business.

 This means adopting a customer-centric approach by gaining a greater understanding of your customers and improving the user experience.
 It also means:

 - developing multi-channel capability

 - utilising customer data more effectively through integration with CRM systems to deliver a more personalised online customer experience.

-As you will be aware the water sector is embarking on a new journey involving considerable change, most notably deregulation of the business market.
-Many commentators are recognizing that these changes are some of the most significant since privatisation over 25 years ago.
+The water sector is embarking on a new journey involving considerable change, most notably deregulation of the business market.
+Many commentators are recognising that these changes are some of the most significant since privatisation over 25 years ago.

 This creates implications and opportunities for companies and consumers alike.
 Having the right partner in place to help you succeed in a new competitive marketplace and improving customer satisfaction will be key.